 The relationship between Los Perrones and the other dominant criminal element in El Salvador, the infamous Maras (Barrio 18 and Mara Salvatrucha), seems to be a fluid one.
 There have been reports of the two groups fighting for control over smuggling routes, but for the most part, the relationship seems to be complementary: with the Maras controlling territory in cities like San Salvador with mass numbers of members, and the Perrones located primarily in more peripheral cities and needing only periodic use of their transportation networks when shipments come through, the two are not constantly at odds.
 Indeed, Los Perrones often contract groups of Maras as muscle.

 While the operated under the radar for many years, Los Perrones began to garner increased attention in the early 2000s, when several tons worth of cocaine shipments linked to the group were discovered in Nicaragua and Costa Rica.
-As a result of the increased attention, as well as infighting among different Perrones factions, many of the group’s original leaders — Daniel Quezada, Reynerio Flores and Juan Colorado — have been captured.
+As a result of the increased attention, as well as infighting among different Perrones factions, many of the group’s original leaders -- Daniel Quezada, Reynerio Flores and Juan Colorado -- have been captured.
+In April 2019, Chepe Luna's brother, Ernesto Santos Luna, was sentenced to six years in prison for smuggling contraband.
 Nonetheless, Los Perrones have regrouped, and remain a major force in the nation’s underworld.

 - "Organized Crime in El Salvador: the Homegrown and Transnational Dimensions (pdf)," Doug Farah for the Woodrow Wilson International Center for Scholars, December 2010.